CraftsmantechDoc/product-docs/docs/Editor/Draw Mode.md

 ### What are Draw Modes?

-Draw Mode is a mode of placing resource objects into the scene.
-When Draw Mode is enabled in the toolbar, the selected resource object will follow the mouse cursor in the main viewport.
+Draw Mode is a mode of placing asset objects into the scene.
+When Draw Mode is enabled in the toolbar, the selected asset object will follow the mouse cursor in the main viewport.
 Left-click in the main viewport to create the object at the cursor position; long-click and drag in the main viewport to create multiple models in quick succession in the dragged area.

 ![img](https://arkimg-qn.ark.online/1701065152056-13.png)